wmorgan/dcos-docs/1.7/usage/services/velocity/marathon-deployment-on-velocity-walkthrough.md

 If you have not already installed Velocity as described on the [Overview and Installation][2] page, do so before proceeding.

-Velocity can be accessed through the Dashboard or Services navigation menu’s within the DCOS UI.
+Velocity can be accessed through the Dashboard or Services navigation menu’s within the DC/OS UI.
 Click on the “velocity” service and click the "Open Service"" to access the Jenkins UI.

 <a href="/wp-content/uploads/2016/03/dcos-velocity-healthy.png" rel="attachment wp-att-4059"><img src="/wp-content/uploads/2016/03/dcos-velocity-healthy-800x351.png" alt="dcos-velocity-healthy" width="800" height="351" class="aligncenter size-large wp-image-4059" /></a>